-Burberry confirms it will no longer use real fur
+Burberry to stop using real fur and end destruction of 'unsaleable products'

 -

+Burberry to stop using real fur and end destruction of 'unsaleable products'

-Luxury fashion house Burberry will no longer use real fur.
+Luxury fashion house Burberry will no longer use real fur, it has announced.

 The British brand said there will be no real fur in its collection presented later this month, adding that it will phase out existing fur products.